Components and Production Systems

 Chrysler is the American brand that invented the minivan and continues to stand for innovation, efficiency and functionality.

 Founded in 1925, the Chrysler brand today is primarily focused on the

 full-size car segments in North America.

-American ingenuity and a succession of innovative product introductions, Chrysler offers a perfect balance of
+American ingenuity and a succession of innovative product introductions, Chrysler offers a perfect balance of convenience and

 style that continues to solidify the brand's standing as a leader in design, engineering and value.

 Beyond just exceptionally designed vehicles, the brand incorporates thoughtful

 features into all of its products, such as the industry-exclusive Stow 'n Go seating and storage system on the Chrysler Pacifica and the Fuel Saver Technology in the Chrysler 300.